majlando/learn-c/projects/project-01-hello/README.md

 Hints
 - Try building with `gcc -Wall -Wextra -g -o project-01-hello.exe main.c`.
 - Exercise: modify the program to accept a name via `argv` and greet the user.

+Build & Run
+- Build: `gcc -Wall -Wextra -g -o project-01-hello.exe main.c`
+- Run: `./project-01-hello.exe` (on Windows `project-01-hello.exe`)

+Exercises
+- Change the program to accept a name via `argv` and greet the user.
+- Print the program name (`argv[0]`) and count of arguments.